OpenGene/scrnapip/README.md

 ### 7. Cerebro

-Cerebro(cell report browser), which allows users to interactively visualize various parts of single cell transcriptomics data without requiring bioinformatic expertise.Cerebro can draw various graphs to display single cell results like umap/tsne for 2D/3D,bar plot,violin plot,cluster tree etc.
+Cerebro(cell report browser), which allows users to interactively visualize various parts of single cell transcriptomics data without requiring bioinformatic expertise.
+Cerebro can draw various graphs to display single cell results like umap/tsne for 2D/3D, bar plot, violin plot, cluster tree etc.

 ![cerebro](readme_files/cerebro.png)

 ### 8. Copykat

-Copykat is used to perform copy number analysis and predict tumor cells.The umap plot is used to display the results.
+Copykat is used to perform copy number analysis and predict tumor cells.
+The umap plot is used to display the results.

-Copykat(Copynumber Karyotyping of Tumors) is a computational tool using integrative Bayesian approaches to identify genome-wide aneuploidy at 5MB resolution in single cells to separate tumor cells from normal cells, and tumor subclones using high-throughput sc-RNAseq data.
+Copykat (Copynumber Karyotyping of Tumors) is a computational tool using integrative Bayesian approaches to identify genome-wide aneuploidy at 5MB resolution in single cells to separate tumor cells from normal cells, and tumor subclones using high-throughput sc-RNAseq data.

 ```bash
 ── 08.Copykat/